Edward D. Hoch

 While the two best early tales look at Vlado's Gypsy village, two of the best later stories get him involved in the changing world of post-Communist politics: "The Gypsy Delegate" (1990) and "A Wall Too High" (2000).
 The latter story is notable for its protest against the prejudice shown to Gypsies.
 Its mystery plot revolves around a mysterious shooting.
 Hoch also explored such a shooting mystery in "Captain Leopold Plays a Hunch" (1973).
 Most of the Vlado stories instead focus on stabbings.
 It seems notable that "The Luck of a Gypsy", "Murder of a Gypsy King", "The Gypsy Delegate" and "A Wall Too High" have both the most realistic and detailed sociological backgrounds in the series, and many of the best crafted puzzle plots as well.

-The other best story in The Iron Angel is "The Puzzle Garden" (1994).
+The other best story in The Iron Angel and Other Tales of the Gypsy Sleuth is "The Puzzle Garden" (1994).
 It is full of religious themes and symbolism, in a way similar to that of Hoch's Simon Ark tales.
 Its antiquarianism and search for a hidden treasure based on intellectual clues recalls the world of R. Austin Freeman.
 So does the unfolding puzzle plot.
 Two more tales, "The Crypt of the Gypsy Saint" (1990), and "The Butcher of Seville" (1995), also involve the sleuth in European religious practices.
 The first is minor, but the latter has a well-concealed puzzle plot.

 "The Gypsy Treasure" (1986) is an earlier work in which cryptic clues spur a treasure hunt.
 The tale shows good craftsmanship in the twists and turns of its puzzle plot, with Hoch exploring many different plot developments and alternative solutions to the mystery.